Agile Requirements Engineering

 The answer is easy.
 We do not need new approaches or complicated processes.
 Start with proven principles and learn.

 Impact Mapping and Story Mapping are successful approaches to identify and prioritize your functions.
-Specification by Example and User Stories as a discussion allow you to refine your understanding of what your customers need.
+Specification by Example and User Stories as a discussion allows you to refine your understanding of what your customers need.

 Acceptance Testing verifies the implementation fulfills the expected behavior.
 You get the mechanism to avoid regression problems when releasing your application for free.